 Originally only released for desktop, Microsoft Teams is now also available on iOS and Android mobile devices; you can download it from the App Store or Google Play.
 (The app was previously also available for Windows Phones, but this was discontinued in July 2018.)

 Using the Microsoft Teams mobile app, you can access all your team contacts, content, conversations, apps and meetings right from your mobile device, anywhere and anytime.
-To use the app continuously, you need a paid Office 365 commercial subscription; however, you can sign up for a free trial subscription.
+To use the app continuously, you need a paid Office 365 or Microsoft 365 commercial subscription; however, you can sign up for a free trial subscription.

 Here are the supported mobile platforms for the Microsoft Teams app: